phyjonas/ColloidFluctuatingField.jl/README.md

 It performs the time propagation of the system and outputs the system configuration at the desired times.
 ### Arguments

-- p ::para provides the parameters through a costum struct, detials will be provided below, if one wants to use a costum function use "costum"
+- p ::para provides the parameters through a custom struct, details will be provided below; if one wants to use a custom function, use "custom"
-- method_Φ::String function that propagates the field in time; currently implemented: ModelA-Galerkin, if one wants to use a costum function use "costum"
+- method_Φ::String function that propagates the field in time; currently implemented: Modele-Galerkin, if one wants to use a custom function, use "custom"
-- method_x::String function that propagates the colloid in time; currently implemented: Newton, if one wants to use a costum function use "costum" method_V::String function that propagates the colloid in time; currently implemented: Gaussian, if one wants to use a costum function use "costum"
+- method_x::String function that propagates the colloid in time; currently implemented: Newton, if one wants to use a custom function use "custom" method_V::String function that propagates the colloid in time; currently implemented: Gaussian, if one wants to use a custom function use "custom"
-- costum_(Φ,x,V)::func optional if one wants to procide a costum function this will be done here
+- costum_(Φ,x,V)::func optional if one wants to provide a custom function this will be done here
 ### Output

 ɸ_r(x_r, ẋ_r) Array containing the system configurations at the desired times